amilner42/code-tidbit/README.md

   - elm-format : Allows you to run elm-format on save, very convenient.
   - atom-typescript : the only typescript plugin you will ever need.

+##### Contributing

+If you'd like to help work on CodeTidbit, it's worth shooting me an email first (amilner42@gmail.com) and I can definitely help figure out what you should do.

+You're absolutely free to fork this project and do things your own way as well (I encourage it!), but it is licensed under the GPL3.0 so you must keep your modifications/extensions open source as well.

 ### Production

-TODO @nateabele add your side of the story
-  - How are we actually calling the node process (to make it restarts if it crashes for instance)
-  - How are we gonna deploy the frontend/backend/migrations
-  - A mention of the DB
-  - Just document everything...documentation is a priority on CodeTidbit

 ##### Backend

 Currently the backend does not build to different targets, it takes in configuration through flags, so build it normally and then just call it in prod mode with the required flags.
 ```bash
 # Note that you must be in the `backend` directory when building the backend.
 backend: npm run build;